sourcegraph/about/content/blogposts/2022/new-search-ranking.md

 Code Search is now relentlessly focused on helping you find **relevant** answers.
 Consider this comparison from an early run, with pageranked results on bottom.

+**Without PageRank:** The #1 search result in this image is a match inside a source comment.
+Although this might be relevant in some contexts, it’s generally not so great to suggest as the top result.

 <Figure src="https://storage.googleapis.com/sourcegraph-assets/blog/new-search-ranking/unranked-example.png" alt="Code Search results before PageRank" />

-<Figure src="https://storage.googleapis.com/sourcegraph-assets/blog/new-search-ranking/ranked-example.png" alt="Code Search results after PageRank" />

-The #1 search result in the top image is a match inside a source comment.
-Although this might be relevant in some contexts, it’s generally not so great to suggest as the top result.

-With the pageranked results on bottom, you only see relevant matches.
+**With PageRank:** With the pageranked results, you only see relevant matches.
 Over time, this adds up to tremendous time savings.
 And devs will always gravitate towards things that save them time.

+<Figure src="https://storage.googleapis.com/sourcegraph-assets/blog/new-search-ranking/ranked-example.png" alt="Code Search results after PageRank" />

 Why is using PageRank for Code Search so revolutionary and effective?
 Let’s dig in.